chef/chef-licensing/components/ruby/README.md

 Ruby support for Progress Chef License Key:
 ## Pre-requisites

-- please define the `CHEF_LICENSE_SERVER` env variable to the URL of the Progress Chef License Service you are targeting.
+- Please define the `CHEF_LICENSE_SERVER` env variable to the URL of the Progress Chef License Service you are targeting.

  * Storage ( TODO )
  * ##Generation